eliasffyksen/MiniSnakes/README.md

 # Code

+With an absolute banger of an encoding in place we can pick up where we left off and get into the trenches of actually writing code.

 ## Getting current position

 ![Getting the positions](imgs/snake-get-pos.drawio.svg)

-Now, with the formalities out of the way, we can get pick up where we left off and get into the trenches of actually writing code.
 The first thing to do is to get the current and previous possition of the snake head.
 We can do this with the `topk(2)`, since the head of the snake is always the largest int and the previous head is the second largest.
 The only problem we have is that the `topk` method works along one dimention at a time.
 For this reason we need to `flatten()`